dedaluz/jamiecurle/jamiecurle/content/blog/2012-03-12-homemade-delicious-pizza.md

 ### Pizza as post workout food.

-If you're cool white flour as part of a post workout meal then this recipe yes.
+If you're with cool white flour as part of a post workout meal then this recipe does make ideal post workout when your topping is a lean meat.
 Here's the nutritional breakdown for one plain cheese and tomato pizza as made above.

 <table class="data">
   <thead>